 Notice how changing just one or two words immediately changes your perspective and emotions?

-This small shift in a statement creates the difference between making yourself a victim versus putting yourself in control.
+This small shift in what you say creates the difference between making yourself a victim versus putting yourself in control.

 You can harness the power of this phenomenon straight away.